harcokuppens/clean-classic-helloworld/README.md

 Clean only has a compiler for the `ARM64` architecture for the linux platform.
 For linux `ARM64` you can compile a native binary using `ARM64` Clean compiler for linux.

-If your project compiles a static binary then the binary compiled on a `x64` Mac also runs fine on a `ARM64` Mac using Rosetta emulation for `x64`, and the binary compiled on a `x64` Windows runs fine on a Windows `ARM64` using `x64` emulation.
+However `x64` clean builds can be run on none-supported `ARM64` platforms using emulation.
+If your project compiles a static binary then
+* the binary compiled on a `x64` Mac also runs fine on a `ARM64` Mac using Rosetta emulation for `x64`, and
+* the binary compiled on a `x64` Windows also runs fine on a Windows `ARM64` using `x64` emulation.

 On  a `ARM64` Mac using Rosetta emulation for `x64` you can install the Clean compiler for `x64` Macs, and then compile Clean programs for `x64` which then also run on that Mac using Rosetta emulation for `x64`.